Joseph Medill Patterson: Legacy

+In 1952, the New York Daily News sponsored a $500 prize in Patterson's name for the yearly competition of the New York Press Photographers Association.

+One of the Tribune's fleet of nine paper-carrying motor-ships was named the M.S.
+Joseph Medill Patterson, which operated into the 1960s.

-His son, James, would serve as vice president and assistant managing editor of the Daily News.
+Patterson's son, James, would serve as vice president and assistant managing editor of the Daily News.
 One of Patterson's grandsons, Joseph Albright, was married to future US Secretary of State Madeleine Albright for about 23 years.

-Patterson is buried in Arlington National Cemetery.
+Patterson died at 67 years old.
+His body lay in state and he was buried in Arlington National Cemetery.